Conflict-Related Constitutions and Conflict (non)Recurrence (VIRTUAL)

 Workshop Organizers: Guillermo Trejo, Gary Goertz, Laurie Nathan, Abby Córdova, and Josefina Echavarría Alvarez.

-Ilana is a PhD candidate in the Department of Political Science.
-Her research fields are international relations and comparative politics with interests in international and comparative law, negotiations, non-state actors, international organizations, and post-conflict reconstruction...
+Ilana Rothkopf is a PhD candidate in the Department of Political Science.
+Her research fields are international relations and comparative politics with interests in international and comparative law, international organizations, constitutional design, political violence, and post-conflict reconstruction...